DraftKings Promo Code: Bet $5, Get $100 in Bonus Bets for NBA and NHL Playoffs

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Claiming this DraftKings Sportsbook promo code offer takes just a few minutes.
-Follow these steps to get started before tip-off or puck drop this weekend:
+Claiming this DraftKings promo codes offer is straightforward.
+Follow these steps to get started before tonight's tip-offs and puck drops:

-- Register your account by visiting DraftKings and entering your personal information, including your full name, address, phone number, and date of birth.
-Note that you cannot use DraftKings if you are on any self-exclusion lists for gambling.
+- Enter your personal information, including your full name, address, phone number, and date of birth, to verify your identity.
+Note that users on any self-exclusion lists for gambling are not eligible.

-- Deposit a minimum of $5 using any of the available payment methods on the platform.
+- Make a minimum deposit of $5 using any available payment method.

-- Place a qualifying wager of at least $5 at odds of -500 or longer on any NBA or NHL playoff market — or any other available sports betting market.
+- Place a qualifying wager of at least $5 at odds of -500 or longer on any market, such as Game 4 of Pistons vs. Cavaliers, Thunder vs. Lakers, Avalanche vs. Wild, or any MLB game on tonight's schedule.

-- Receive four $25 bonus bets totaling $100 within 72 hours of your first bet settling, win or lose.
+- Receive four $25 bonus bets totaling $100 within 72 hours of your bet settling, regardless of the outcome.

-For a deeper look at what DraftKings has to offer beyond this welcome promotion, check out our full DraftKings review.
+For a deeper look at what DraftKings offers beyond this welcome promotion, check out our full DraftKings review.

 Odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.